ssanj/babyloncandle/posts/2023-01-11-how-to-connect-the-brother-hl-2170w-to-wifi-.md

 ---
 title: How To Connect The Brother Hl-2170W To Wifi on macOSX
 author: sanjiv sahayam
-description: how to connect the brother hl-2170w to wifi
+description: How to connect the brother hl-2170w printer to Wifi without the installation CD-ROM
 tags: printer, wireless, macosx
 comments: true
 ---